Adaptive Strategies for Pension Fund Management: Introduction

-Because of the variety in household economic circumstances, there is an extensive literature considering the best way for households to balance portfolio investment with annuity purchases \citep{pang2010optimizing}.
-One important subset of this literature draws inspiration from history to analyze asset management solutions to lifetime income using mortality pooling, some of which are called tontines \citep{goldsticker2007mutual, forman2014tontine, milevsky2015king, fullmer2025minimizing}.
+\paragraph{Mortality pooling} Because of the variety in household economic circumstances, there is an extensive literature considering the best way for households to balance portfolio investment with annuity purchases \cite{pang2010optimizing}.
+One important subset of this literature draws inspiration from history to analyze asset management solutions to lifetime income using mortality pooling, some of which are called tontines \cite{goldsticker2007mutual, forman2014tontine, milevsky2015king, fullmer2025minimizing}.
 The basic idea of these solutions is that individuals contribute to a fund which is invested over time, and pay the members an income during the retirement phase.
-When a member of the fund dies, some (or all) of the funds they contributed remain in the pool, increasing (or lengthening) the payout of the remaining members.
-The mortality pooling concept has been proposed for the modern-day financial services industry \citep{milevsky2022build}.
-One of the key conceptual complexities of this solution is the heterogeneity within a pool with regard to mortality likelihood and contribution size.
-In recent years, the industry has evolved different mechanisms to distribute mortality credits in an actuarially fair manner, even across a pool of heterogeneous individuals \citep{fullmer2019individual}.
+When a member of the fund dies, some the funds they contributed remain in the pool, increasing the payout of the remaining members.
+The mortality pooling concept has been proposed for the modern-day financial services industry \cite{milevsky2022build}.
+In recent years, the industry has evolved different mechanisms to distribute mortality credits in an actuarially fair manner, even across a pool of heterogeneous individuals \cite{fullmer2019individual}.